 post it

-Discipline Specific Workforce Scoping - Occupational Therapy, Enrolled Nursing, Social Work
+Discipline Specific Workforce Scoping - Occupational Therapy, Enrolled Nursing, Social Work, Psychology

 The CMHL welcomed exciting new Statewide Mental Health Educator roles in Occupational Therapy, Enrolled Nursing, and Social Work.
 As part of these new roles, discipline specific scoping commenced to identify the profile of the workforces and professional development needs.
 This work prioritises the focus of the CMHL roles and lays the foundations for strategic planning for Victorian public mental health workforce development.